Cleaning your Restaurant furniture

 Glass and mirror

 Can be cleaned using a specific glass cleaner, or simply use vinegar on a cloth to remove streaks.
-Never use just water as there’s a good chance it will dry and leave it looking more dirty than when you started!
+Never use just water as there’s a good chance it will dry and leave it looking more dirty than when

 Read more on the choosing the right furniture for your pub here.